jdh4/mac_productivity/keyboard_remappings/README.md

 }
 ```

+If you want to test the hyper key:

+1. Apple Menu > System Settings > Accessibility > Accessibility Keboard
+1. After the graphical keyboard loads, press <kbd>Caps Lock</kbd> and you should see that four keys are actually being triggered.

 Next, make a rule to "Select Next Tab" for any application with <kbd>Caps Lock</kbd> + <kbd>N</kbd>:

 1. In left sidebar, choose "Complex Modifications"